Scaling Limit of a Stochastic Clustering Model on $\mathbb{R}$

+\begin{itemize} \item We propose and analyze a new class of dynamical clustering algorithms for spatial $\mathbb{R}$-valued data, where each point randomly clusters with its left or right neighbor.
+To our knowledge, this is the first study to examine such dynamics on an infinite dataset. \item For this model, we show that if the initial point process is a renewal process and the point processes are shifted so that a point lies at the origin, a unique weak limit exists for both scaled positions and cluster sizes, which is independent of the initial data. \item Our proof combines a time-reversal construction with stochastic duality and a recursive analysis of reverse-time weights, which may be useful for other infinite-dimensional clustering dynamics.
+The results about concentration for stationary renewal processes may also be of independent interest. \end{itemize}

+Our analysis of Algorithm $1$ relies crucially on the following two properties.
+First, we have order preservation: that is, if a point $u$ starts to the left of a point $v$, it will never be to the right of $v$ (this property also holds for Algorithm 2).
+Second, the time-reversal dynamics can be described as the composition of certain independent (random) linear operators.
+This provides a well-behaved structure from which we can show our results.
+Independence in the second property fails for Algorithm 2.

 This paper is organized as follows.
+In Section~\ref{sec:prelim}, we provide relevant background materials and notations.
 In Section~\ref{sec:Model}, we describe the model and main results.
-In Section~\ref{sec:conv-profs}, we prove the main results.
-In Section~\ref{sec:conjecture}, we state a conjecture which generalizes our main results.
-In Section~\ref{sec:future-work}, we conclude and discuss future work.
+We prove the main results in Section~\ref{sec:conv-profs}.
+In Section~\ref{sec:tech}, we prove the technical results in this article.
+Finally, in Section~\ref{sec:future-work}, we discuss future work.